We may earn money or products from the companies mentioned in this post.

 Traditionally, the FRG advisor is the battalion commander’s spouse.
 I’ve actually never been in a Family Readiness Group where the battalion command spouse wasn’t the advisor, but it happens.
 A previous advisor told me that she never was an FRG leader, but the advisor role was perfect because she was able to be a basic point person without the commitment of a full Family Readiness Group.

 FRG leaders (and commander) attend monthly steering committee meetings where they’re briefed on community events, updates to benefits, training calendars, and troop movements.
-They then take that information and send it out to all the members of their FRG, via email though Facebook has aided many.
+They then take that information and send it out to all the members of their FRG, via email though Facebook aids many.

 FRG Leaders Can Choose to Go Above and Beyond